jbellogo/Notes/content/Big-O Notation.md

+---
+aliases:
+  - time complexity
+  - space complexity
+---
-How runtime of algorithms scales with respect to a measure of some input variable.
+Quantifies how runtime of algorithms scales with respect to a measure of some input variable.

 Rules:
 1. Non-intersecting steps get their complexities added
 2. Drop constants
 3. Nested steps get multiplied.
 4. Different inputs-> different variabls O(E x V) is not O(E^2)

 You say " algorithm X is linear on the input"